 Clinical featuresThis section has been translated automatically.

-- Other: Myocarditis (in infants), pancarditis (in infants), periendocarditis (in school children).
-Formation of mitral stenosis or aortic insufficiency is possible.
-Occasional kidney involvement (glomerulonephritis).
+- Other: Myocarditis (in infants), pancarditis (in young children), periendocarditis (in school children).
+Development of mitral stenosis or aortic regurgitation is possible.
+Occasional renal involvement (glomerulonephritis).

-The diagnosis "rheumatic fever" is very likely if 2 main criteria or 1 main criterion and 2 secondary criteria are met in the case of a confirmed previous streptococcal infection.
-Oligo- or polyarthritis of rheumatic fever practically never becomes chronic, i.e. there is no "secondary chronic polyarthritis".
+The diagnosis of "rheumatic fever" is most likely if 2 major criteria or 1 major criterion and 2 minor criteria are met with confirmed previous streptococcal infection.
+The oligo- or polyarthritis of rheumatic fever practically never becomes chronic, i.e. there is no "secondary chronic polyarthritis".

 LaboratoryThis section has been translated automatically.